 - Mechanical Engineering

-- Tufts Gordon Institute - Engineering Management, Innovation & Management
+- Tufts Gordon Institute - Engineering Entrepreneurship, Innovation & Management

 - Center for Engineering Education and Outreach (CEEO) - Engineering Education

-Master's and doctoral programs in six academic departments, as well as the M.S. in Engineering Management offered through Tufts Gordon Institute, give engineering students the right mix of specialization and interdisciplinary exploration.
+Master's and doctoral programs in six academic departments, as well as MS degrees in engineering management and innovation offered through Tufts Gordon Institute, give engineering students the right mix of specialization and interdisciplinary exploration.